rubencfu/candidates/README.md

 And you are ready to go.

-If you want to run tests, simple run `npm run backend-tests` or `npm run frontend-tests`
+If you want to run tests, simply run `npm run backend-tests` or `npm run frontend-tests`